vigehi/budget-app/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+> Below are the key features of the application.

 - **[Homepage]**
 - **[Login and sign up form]**